 Trainings for Providers

 Our recorded trainings are designed to give you flexible, on demand access to expert guidance from our team.
-Whether you are looking to build foundational skills or deepen your knowledge, these sessions let you learn at your own pace anytime and anywhere while still benefiting from the same high quality insights we share in our live trainings.
+Whether you are looking to build foundational skills or deepen your knowledge, these sessions allow you to learn at your own pace while receiving the same quality provided during our live trainings.

 Understanding Parts Work: An Integrative Approach

-Many clients don’t experience themselves as one cohesive “self”.
+Many clients do not experience themselves as one cohesive “self”.
 They feel pulled in different directions, caught between parts that protect, criticize, avoid, or carry pain.
 Without a clear framework, this can feel confusing for both the client and the clinician.

 Understanding Parts Work: An Integrative Approach helps clinicians make sense of these internal experiences and begin working with them in a grounded, ethical, and practical way.
 This course offers a clear introduction to parts work across models, helping you understand how and why parts develop and how to begin recognizing them in session.